Society of Friends -- Missions -- Japan

 This collection is comprised of the papers of Herbert Nicholson.
 It includes sections of a manuscript, letters to Herbert Nicholson from individuals he met in Japan, photographs of Herbert Nicholson and others, and Nicholson's research notes related to Japanese internment.

-This collection includes correspondence from when Edith Forsythe Sharpless was a missionary in Japan, an artbook, a birthday album, and teaching certificiates, among other materials.
+This collection includes correspondence from when Edith Forsythe Sharpless was a missionary in Japan, an artbook, a commonplace book, and teaching certificiates, among other materials.

 This volume is composed of photographs from the Friends' Mission in Tokyo, Japan.
 Included are photographs of the Friends' Girls' school, teacher's residences, teachers and students, views of Tokyo, classes of Sunday school children, and classes of calisthenics, flower arrangement, Koto (traditional Japanese instrument).
 One photograph of white missionaries is labeled with the folowing names: G. Bowles, A.G.
 Lewis, I.E. Taber, William T. Ellis, and S. Ellis.